talkdai/dialog/README.md

 suggested = "Here is some possible content that could help the user in a better way."

+memory = true # default is true, if true, the llm will use the memory to generate the answer

 [prompt.subcategory.loyalty-program]

 header = """The client is interested in the loyalty program, and needs to be responded to in a